-The Recovery Coordinator is required to file the final Exit Plan within ten days of the public meeting mentioned above.
-The final Exit Plan will be presented for the City's consideration.
+The Recovery Coordinator is required to file the final Exit Plan within ten days of the public meeting.
 The City is required by Act 47 of 1987, as amended, to enact an ordinance adopting this revised Exit Plan no later than 45 days following the public meeting.
 If you have any questions regarding this letter, please contact me at (717)-720-7301.